Mike Papantonio

 James Michael Papantonio (born October 24, 1953) is an American torts lawyer, television presenter, radio talk show host and writer.
 He has been inducted into the Trial Lawyer Hall of Fame.

-As a professional trial lawyer, Papantonio co-hosts Ring of Fire, a nationally syndicated progressive weekly radio program, with Sam Seder, where he is referenced as America's Lawyer.
+As a trial lawyer, Papantonio co-hosts Ring of Fire, a nationally syndicated progressive weekly radio program, with Farron Cousins, where he is referenced as America's Lawyer.
 In December 2016, Papantonio began hosting a program on YouTube called America's Lawyer.

-Biography
+Education

-Papantonio graduated from the University of Florida and received his J.D. from Cumberland School of Law.
+Papantonio graduated from DeSoto County High School, Arcadia, Florida.
+He subsequently graduated from the University of Florida with a degree in advertising, and received his J.D. from Cumberland School of Law.
 He was admitted to The Florida Bar in 1982 and the bar of the United States District Court for the Middle District of Florida in 1983.
-He graduated from DeSoto County High School, Arcadia, Florida.